AnticheatXD/BSQLi/README.md

 ## Comprehension

 ### Understanding Blind NoSQL Injection
 Blind NoSQL Injection occurs when an attacker interacts with a NoSQL database in a way that does not return direct error messages.
-Instead, the attacker deduces information through **Boolean logic, time delays, or Out-of-Band (OOB) techniques**.
+Instead, the attacker assume information through **Boolean logic, time delays, or Out-of-Band (OOB) techniques**.

 ```
 User Input  ---> Application  ---> Database Query